Harsh-bartariya/Typescript-Basics-for-angular/Readme.md

 ## Further help

-To get more help on this basic project `Raise an issue` here [Angular CLI Overview and Command Reference](https://github.com/Harsh-bartariya/Typescript-Basics-for-angular/issues) on Github.
+To get more help on this basic project `Raise an issue` here [Typescript doubts and issues](https://github.com/Harsh-bartariya/Typescript-Basics-for-angular/issues) on Github.